 However, without having the right accessories to practice, you’ll not only lose time and effort but would also drift away from the game with time.

-When it comes to the training cue balls, it is important to do some research to land on a product that uplifts your game and boosts your skills and confidence.
+When it comes to training cue balls, it is important to do some research to land on a product that uplifts your game and boosts your skills and confidence.

 In this mini buying guide, we have shortlisted the top five training cue balls in the market today that you can choose from as per your preferences.

+As we all know, Aramith is one of the best pool ball brands out there.
 Aramith Jim Rempe Training Cue Ball is amongst the most preferred by the casual players as well as professionals.
 It is made of high-quality phenolic resin, which makes it impact and scratch-resistant.
 It measures 2-1/4” in diameter and is specially designed by Jim Rempe, BCA Hall of Fame inducted renowned American Professional Pocket Billiards player.

 The ball has two sides marked with rings and targets.
 One side of the cue ball is designed to help beginner trainee and the other for advanced.